redh4re/cows-abhor-hamburgers/README.md

 * Click OK
 * A dialog showing "No overset text was generated when merging records." should appear, click OK

 The pages list should now have a page per-card you created!
+At this point you should verify the layout of each card; it's common to change the size of the blank space for black cards.

 ## Export the cards as a PDF
 The cards should be delivered to the printing company as a multi-page PDF.